brantondemoss/brantondemoss.github.io/writing/kata.md

 While a great resource to the Go community, these Zero bots still had problems: they were expensive to train, taking months or years to achieve super-human performance with "normal" amounts of compute, they were [surprisingly bad at ladders](https://github.com/leela-zero/leela-zero/issues/1482) (at first), inherited AlphaGo's tendency to make slack moves when ahead, couldn't play with variable komi, and played erratically in handicap games.

-In a 2019 World AI Cup, Leela failed to podium, losing $3^{rd}$ place to HanDol, a Korean bot which would later play Lee Sedol for his final game as a professional.
+In a 2019 World AI Cup, Leela failed to podium, losing $3^{rd}$ place to HanDol, a Korean commercial bot which would later play Lee Sedol for his final game as a professional.
 Disappointingly, the commercial bots destroyed the #1 open source bot Leela, likely due to vastly greater compute resources for training at their disposal.
 It is unclear what algorithmic differences, if any, the commercial bots have vs AlphaGo.

 ## Yann LeCun's Cake of Learning